silverstripe/developer-docs/en/02_Developer_Guides/00_Model/11_Scaffolding.md

 Use a single search field that matches on multiple database fields with `'match_any'`.
 This also supports specifying a `FormField` and a filter, though it is not necessary to do so.

-[alert]
+> [!CAUTION]
-If you don't specify a `FormField`, you must use the name of a real database field as the array key instead of a custom name so that a default field class can be determined.
+> If you don't specify a `FormField`, you must use the name of a real database field as the array key instead of a custom name so that a default field class can be determined.
-[/alert]

 ```php
 namespace App\Model;